+In current times, employee recognition is more important than ever.
 In the fourth and final episode of “Measures of Gratitude,” host Mike Lovett, senior content marketing specialist at Workhuman®, welcomes Sharon Epperson, CNBC’s senior personal finance correspondent.
 In a moving, personal account, Sharon shares how she overcame personal challenges – and how gratitude, communication, and the interplay between the two all came together to redefine her work and personal life and give her an action plan for moving forward.

 Here are some of the interview highlights as the mini-series concludes – just in time for Thanksgiving – with the renowned CNBC journalist:

 1. Burnout is real and a significant mental health challenge for many and contributes greatly to employee turnover.
 Sharon points out that – while not necessarily diagnosed as a medical issue – burnout is real, affecting employee morale and having an impact on engagement.
 When employees feel they’re doing the best job they can, yet their efforts are not being seen or appreciated, they often just give up.
 The antidote to burnout?
 “What is really critical is being able to have a communication at work with colleagues and with your supervisor,” notes Sharon.
 “I think that would go a long, long way to alleviating burnout.”